How to Make a Solar Powered Fairy House

 The particular frames I bought were pink (the only color they had).
 To help them coordinate with the fairy door, I started by giving them 2 coats of grey paint and letting them dry completely.

-DIY fairy house step 2: Prep the bottle
+DIY Fairy Garden House STEP 2: Prep the recycled bottle

 Supplies for making a fairy garden house from recycled materials